 - Professional Experience - Resume indicating specific projects, assignments, or responsibilities with clear details of how computer programming was utilized in a professional, full-time work capacity.
 Simply listing the programming language you know is not sufficient.
 You must have bullet points indicating which programming language you use and how you use the programming language to complete your professional work.

-- Completion of Online Course - Certificate of completion of online coursework in computer programming.
+- Completion of Online Course - Certificate of completion for online coursework in computer programming with a course duration no less than 20 hours.
 Please upload a certificate of completion on the "Carlson Masters Programs requirements" page of the application.
 If the certificate title does not include the programming language used, please include a course description or syllabus with the upload indicating programming language taught.

-Applicants who have not yet satisfied the computer programming requirement should not submit an application to the program until they can demonstrate proficiency in one of the three ways listed above.
+Applicants who have not yet satisfied the computer programming requirement should not submit an application to the program until they can demonstrate competency in one of the three ways listed above.

 - The video essay is a required component of the Business Analytics Certificate application that provides candidates with an opportunity to show the admissions committee the authentic you.
 Think of this video essay as if you were answering an interview question with a member of our admissions committee.